jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 personal preference, and Markdown Mode lets you customize the default choice used for inserting new markup.

+`markdown-bold-underscore`

-  * `markdown-bold-underscore` - set to a non-nil value to use two underscores when inserting bold text instead of two asterisks (default: `nil`).
+:   Set to a non-nil value to use two underscores when inserting bold
+    text instead of two asterisks (default: `nil`).

+`markdown-italic-underscore`

-  * `markdown-italic-underscore` - set to a non-nil value to use underscores when inserting italic text instead of asterisks (default: `nil`).
+:   Set to a non-nil value to use underscores when inserting italic
+    text instead of asterisks (default: `nil`).

 ## Inline Code